 ALLEMANDE (LEFT or RIGHT): Join designated hands (in a hands up grip) and rotate once around each other.
 (Make the hand connection firm but not arm wrestling.)

 GYPSY: Same as an allemande but without touching hands.
 Maintain eye contact.
 Flirt if you wish.

 DO-SI-DO: Pass right shoulders till you are back-to-back then return passing left shoulders.
 Some dancers may add optional spins as they travel around each other.

 SEE-SAW: same as do-si-do but pass left shoulders to start and go counterclockwise.

 BALANCE: Step on right foot for two counts, then left for two counts.
 Often leads into a swing.

 SWING: Take ballroom position with right hips almost touching.
 Walk around each other clockwise.
 Use eye contact to avoid dizziness.
 Add speed and the buzz step (pivoting on right foot) if you wish.
-Always end with the Lady on the Gentís right.
+Always end with the Lady on the right of the Gent.

-COURTESY TURN: Gent uses his left hand to receive the approaching Ladyís left-hand and guides her counter-clockwise to place her on Gentís right.
-Meanwhile the Lady places her right hand behind her back connecting with the Gentís right hand.
-A common variation is for both dancers' to raise left hands allowing the Lady to freely twirl clockwise.
-It is the Ladyís option whether or not to twirl, signaled by keeping her left hand down.
+COURTESY TURN: Gent uses his left hand to receive the approaching left hand of the Lady and guides her counter clockwise to place her on right of the Gent.
+Meanwhile the Lady places her right hand behind her back connecting with the right hand of the Gent.
+A common variation is for both dancers to raise left hands, allowing the Lady to freely twirl clockwise.
+The Lady has the option whether or not to twirl, signaled by keeping her left hand down.
 All this happens neatly in 4 beats.